jpcx/llmq/README.md

 ![](./.assets/demo1.gif)

-A demonstration of the potential benefits of integrating LLMs into bash pipelines.
+A demonstration of the potential for complex interactions between LLMs and the system.

-- See `examples/cmd.sh` for the script used by this demo.
+- See `examples/cmd` for the script used by this demo.

 ![](./.assets/demo2.gif)